Thaotter/chessbot_docs/docs/source/faq.rst

 Who can I contact for support?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For additional help or to report issues, join the `ChessBot Support Server <https://discord.gg/chessbot>`_ (replace with actual link).
+For additional help or to report issues, join the `ChessBot Support Server <https://discord.gg/tAEBJPYd3a>`_

 Server Administration
 ------------------